Stress-Relieving Eleuthero Ginger Iced Tea

 Optional: add sweetener of your choice

 Put the grated ginger in a pot with 1 quart water.
 Bring to a boil and reduce heat to a simmer for half an hour or more.
-The longer you gently simmer the ginger, the more you’ll extract its goodness.
+The longer you gently simmer the ginger, the more you’ll extract its natural goodness and flavor.

-Remove the pot from heat and add the Infuse Your Mood® tea bags , and steep for 10 minutes.
+Remove the pot from heat and add the Infuse Your Mood® tea bags.
+Steep for 10 minutes or until flavor reaches personal preference.

 Remove tea bags and add ice.
-Add lemon, if desired.
+You can also add lemon if desired.
 Enjoy!

 Note: The tea has a unique and subtle woodsy sweetness from the herbs alone.
-Add lemon to taste, if desired.
+People add lemon based on personal taste.
+Add lemon to your tea only if desired.

 READY TO RELIEVE YOUR STRESS?